rvidxr666/AWS-Project/README.md

 script
 * Lambda Function was created in order to run the Python Script and lambda_handler() method was modified with the code which is extracting the name of the Bucket and the Object which was put in the Bucket recently
-* S3 Bucket was created with the Notification Parameter "PUT" which is triggering the Lambda Function when a specific object is being put to the Bucket
+* S3 Bucket was created with the Notification Parameter "PUT" which is triggering the Lambda Function when a specific object is being put to the Bucket (Unfortunately CloudFormation throws an error when you are trying to link the S3Bucket with the Lambda, so please when Infrastructure will be created link the S3Bucket with the Lambda mabually by providing a notification parameter "PUT")
+* Finally all the above Infrastructure was put in the "infrastructure.yaml" and then this file was used for automated provisioning of the Infrastructure using "CloudFormation" which can be found in the repository